devshorts/angelhair/README.md

 ![Image of hummingbird cause they're cool aren't they?](img/angelhair.jpg)

 Angelhair is a a distributed queue built on cassandra.
-Yes, we know, queues on cassandra are an anti-pattern, but only when you use secondary indexes, and lots of polls and scans.
+Yes, we know, queues on cassandra are an anti-pattern, but only when you use secondary indexes, and lots of polls and scans which AngelHair _doesn't_ do.

 Angelhair provides: